abcjs-music/abcjs-vscode/README.md

 This is an editor for the ABC music notation, powered by the [abcjs](https://abcjs.net/) library.

+It is an extension for Visual Studio Code and is available at [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=alensiljak.abcjs-vscode) or through the Extensions panel in VS Code.

-ABC notation - 🔤 - is the "Markdown for music".
+ABC notation - 🔤 - is known as the "Markdown for music".
 Learn more at https://abcnotation.com/.

-Available at [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=alensiljak.abcjs-vscode) or through the Extensions panel in VS Code.

 ## Features